María Rosa Martínez

-María Rosa Martínez (born 29 September 1955) is an Argentine trade unionist and politician, currently serving as National Deputy elected in Buenos Aires Province.
-A member of Kolina, she was elected in 2019 as part of the Frente de Todos.
+María Rosa Martínez (born 29 September 1955) is an Argentine trade unionist and politician, currently serving as member of the Buenos Aires Province Senate, elected in 2023.
+A member of Kolina, she was elected to the Chamber of Deputies in 2019 as part of the Frente de Todos.
 Martínez previously worked in a number of positions in the Ministry of Social Development during the administration of Alicia Kirchner (2007–2015), and as a city councillor in Almirante Brown.
 She is also active in the Corriente Federal de Trabajadores (CFT).

 Early life

 Martínez was born on 29 September 1955 in Rojas, a minor town in Northern Buenos Aires Province.
-Martínez counts with a technician's degree on communication.
+Martínez has a technician's degree in communication.
 She became politically active in the Juventud Peronista Universitaria (the student wing of the Justicialist Party) in her youth; her activism in led to her arrest during the last military dictatorship.

 Political career

 Martínez is politically aligned with the Corriente Federal de Trabajadores (CFT), a confederation of trade unions, and with Kolina, a kirchnerist party led by Alicia Kirchner.
 In 2008, she was appointed Director of Social Rights at the Ministry of Social Development, then under the leadership of Alicia Kirchner.
 Later, from 2010 to 2013, she was Undersecretary of Human Rights and Equal Opportunities of Almirante Brown Partido, in the administration of Daniel Bolettieri.
 Martínez also served as Director of Administrative Organisations and Director of Gender Policies at the Ministry of Social Development, and as an advisor to Alicia Kirchner as well.

 In 2015, Martínez was elected to the City Council of Almirante Brown Partido as part of the Front for Victory.